 6. Focus on a single currency pair, expand as you better your skills.

 The world of currency trading is deep and complicated, due to the chaotic nature of the markets, and the diverse characters and purposes of market participants.
 It is hard to master all the different kinds of financial activity that goes on in this world, so it is a great idea to restrict our trading activity to a currency pair which we understand, and with which we are familiar.
 Beginning with the trading of the currency of your nation can be a great idea.
 If that’s not your choice, sticking to the most liquid, and widely traded pairs can also be an excellent practice for both the beginner and the advanced traders.
+Also, following the news and rates of major currency pairs is always important for all traders.

 7. Do what you understand.